Flour Pot Bakery, Best Coffee Shops Brighton

 If you need a quick bite as well as a coffee, then I’d opt for Bread & Milk.
 This coffee shop in Brighton has some of the nicest sandwiches with bread from the Real Patisserie and wraps made with pita from Lavash.
 It’s only a small cafe, but I like to sit outside on a sunny day and watch the world go by here.

-Google Map: 82 Trafalgar St, Brighton BN1 4EB
+Google Maps: 82 Trafalgar St, Brighton BN1 4EB

 Pelicano

-One of my favourite coffee shops in Brighton.
+If you want a big slab of cake with your coffee, this is the cafe for you.
 Located on Sydney Street, Pelicano is a coffee joint worth stopping by whilst browsing in the Lanes.
 Their cake selection is insane (including vegan cakes).
-The coffee is good and strong.
 Loose-leaf tea is served by the pot.
 You can sit out in the Lanes, inside one on of their small wooden tables or outside on the back garden patio.
 Pelicano draws a more hipster crowd but everyone is welcome.

-Google Map: 28 Sydney St, Brighton BN1 4EP
+Google Maps: 28 Sydney St, Brighton BN1 4EP

 Cafe Coho